-Should you find any security-related issue, please do not share openly in the issue tracker.
-We have a dedicated firstname.lastname@example.org mailbox where we keep track of them.
+Should you find any security-related issue, please do not share them openly in the issue tracker.
+We have a dedicated mailbox where we keep track of them.

-crystal official code repository is on Github, so any bugs you find in either the language, compiler or standard library should be reported here - and pull requests are always welcome.
+The Crystal official code repository is on GitHub, so any bugs you find in either the language, compiler or standard library should be reported here - and pull requests are always welcome.

-The crystal-lang Google Group is the first to-go place for any general discussion.
+The Crystal Forum is the first to-go place for any general discussion.
 Feel free to ask a question, share your project with others, ask for guidance and best practices, offer your help contributing to a project, or anything else Crystal-related.

 In the official Crystal blog you can find the detailed announcements for new releases, some interesting use cases, the rationale behind some of the language's design decisions and things the team write around the code they usually write.